 The Company has committed to deliver for sale or transportation fixed volumes of product under certain contractual arrangements that specify the delivery of a fixed and determinable quantity.
-If not fulfilled, the Company is subject to minimal volume penalties.
+If not fulfilled, the Company is subject to deficiency payments.
 These commitments are normal and customary for the Company's business.
-Future commitments of \$400.2 million as of June 30, 2016 are not recorded in the accompanying unaudited consolidated balance sheets.
-The Company's production has been equivalent or greater than its delivery commitments during the most recent year, and management expects such production will continue to exceed the Company's future commitments.
-However, in certain instances, the Company has used spot market purchases to meet its commitments in certain locations or due to favorable pricing.
+In certain instances, the Company has used spot market purchases to meet its commitments in certain locations or due to favorable pricing.
 Management anticipates continuing this practice in the future.
 Also, if production is not sufficient to satisfy the Company's delivery commitments, the Company can and may use spot market purchases to fulfill the commitments.
+During the three months ended September 30, 2016, the Company incurred \$1.6 million in deficiency payments which are reported on the unaudited consolidated statements of operations on the "Minimum volume commitments" line item.
+During the nine months ended September 30, 2015, the Company incurred \$5.2 million in deficiency payments, of which \$3.0 million was a result of a negotiated buyout of a minimum volume commitment for future periods to Medallion (as defined below).
+See Note 14 for additional discussion regarding Medallion, the Company's variable interest entity ("VIE").
+Future commitments of \$386.8 million as of September 30, 2016 are not recorded in the accompanying unaudited consolidated balance sheets.